-This is a general how to run and modify code in macros with Omnicast.
+This is a general "how-to" about how to run and modify code in macros with Omnicast.

 Import a macro sample